Day of the Dead Activities

 While I normally preach against overusing PowerPoints to present holidays (culture should be fun!), I make an exception in cases such as this, where it’s likely to be the first time they’ve ever really heard anything about Día de los Muertos.

-Still, I keep it short and sweet (about 15 minutes max), providing some brief background information, relevant vocabulary (colorful, skulls, pass away, etc.) and lots of images of the elaborate altars and infamous sugar skulls, which have gained popularity here in Spain over the last few years.
+Still, I keep it short and sweet (about 15 minutes of information input, max), providing some brief background information, relevant vocabulary (colorful, skulls, pass away, loved ones etc.) and lots of images of the elaborate altars and infamous sugar skulls, which have gained popularity here in Spain over the last few years.

 I pre-prepare copies of 5 or 6 different sugar skull coloring sheets and encourage participation by allowing people who participate more to choose their sugar skull first.
 The rest of the class is spent decorating the skulls while playing various Day of the Dead videos in the background.